Infrared

 SENSOcare®

-With the SENSOcare technology we developed, we are revolutionising the market.
-It is the first infrared technology that automatically and contact-free adjusts the infrared intensity to the needs of the body.
+We are revolutionizing the market with the SENSOcare technology we have developed.
+It is the first infrared technology that automatically and contactlessly adjusts the infrared intensity to the needs of the body.

 Sensocare